Making Tax Digital (MTD): The complete guide to digital record keeping

 Keir Thomas-Bryant

-As much of our commercial life now is supported or run with the help of technology, HMRC is increasingly expecting businesses to record and report to it digitally too.
+HMRC drives the Making Tax Digital (MTD) agenda on the basis that it believes businesses may be making errors or misreporting when submitting their tax returns, which can subsequently affect the overall tax yield.
+As much of our commercial life is now run with the help of technology, HMRC is increasingly expecting businesses to record and report to it digitally too.

-By asking businesses to record their financial transactions using software it hopes to improve the overall quality of reporting that businesses have to hand, and of course make sure it is collecting the right amount of tax due.
+By asking businesses to record their financial transactions using compatible software, the goal is to improve the overall quality of reporting and, of course, ensure it is collecting the right amount of tax due.

 The digital record as the building blocks of compliance